haniae/Team2-CBA-Project/README.md

 #### **🔍 Vector Database (ChromaDB) Indexing for RAG**

-The vector database enables **semantic search** over SEC filing narratives, allowing the chatbot to answer questions using context from Management's Discussion & Analysis (MD&A), Risk Factors, and Business Overview sections.
+The vector database enables **semantic search** over multiple document types, allowing the chatbot to answer questions using comprehensive context from various financial sources.

-**What Gets Indexed:**
+**Available Collections:**
-- **SEC Filing Narratives**: MD&A, Risk Factors, Business Overview sections from 10-K and 10-Q filings
+1. ✅ **SEC Filing Narratives** - MD&A, Risk Factors, Business Overview sections from 10-K and 10-Q filings
-- **User-Uploaded Documents**: PDFs, CSVs, and other documents you upload through the web interface
+2. ✅ **User-Uploaded Documents** - PDFs, CSVs, and other documents uploaded through the web interface
+3. 🆕 **Earnings Transcripts** - Earnings call transcripts with management commentary and Q&A
+4. 🆕 **Financial News** - Recent news articles from Yahoo Finance and NewsAPI
+5. 🆕 **Analyst Reports** - Professional equity research reports and analysis
+6. 🆕 **Press Releases** - Company announcements and strategic updates
+7. 🆕 **Industry Research** - Sector analysis and market trend reports

-- **Chunking Strategy**: Documents are split into 1500-character chunks with 200-character overlap for optimal retrieval
+**Chunking Strategy**: All documents are split into 1500-character chunks with 200-character overlap for optimal retrieval

 **How It Works:**
 1. Documents are downloaded from SEC or loaded from your database